 (b)

 Fig.3.
-PCA analysis of the 30 elements measured in the 131 Chinese GI rice samples: (a) scoring plot of PC1 and PC2, with 95% confidence interval eclipse; (b) loading plot of all features on the first two PCs.
+PCA analysis of the 30 elements measured in the 131 Chinese GI rice samples: (a) scoring plot of PC1 and PC2, with 95% confidence interval eclipse; (b) loading plot of all features projected on the first two PCs.

 Determination of geographical origins